jexxa-projects/JexxaTemplate/README.md

 *   Predefined architectural tests for:
     *   [Pattern Language](src/test/java/io/jexxa/jexxatemplate/architecture/PatternLanguageTest.java) to validate the correct annotation of your application using project [Addend](http://addend.jexxa.io/)
     *   [Onion Architecture](src/test/java/io/jexxa/jexxatemplate/architecture/OnionArchitectureTest.java) to validates dependencies between packages of your application
-    *   [Usage of Aggregates](src/test/java/io/jexxa/jexxatemplate/architecture/StatelessApplicationCoreTest.java) to validate that they are not exposed
+    *   [Usage of Aggregates](src/test/java/io/jexxa/jexxatemplate/architecture/StatelessApplicationCoreTest.java) to validate that your business logic is not exposed

 *   Predefined CI/CD scripts for GitHub including automatic dependency updates